Google to invest Rs 75,000 crore in India over next 5-7 years: CEO Pichai | Business

 Google to invest Rs 75,000 crore in India over next 5-7 years: CEO Pichai

-Google CEO Sundar Pichai on Monday announced an investment of Rs 75,000 crore in India over the next 5-7 years through 'Google for India Digitisation Fund'.
-Addressing Google for India event, Pichai asserted that the latest move is a reflecion of the company's confidence in future of India and its digital economy.
+Google CEO Sundar Pichai on Monday announced an investment of Rs 75,000 crore in India over the next 5-7 years through the 'Google for India Digitisation Fund'.
+Addressing Google for India event, Pichai asserted that the latest move is a reflection of the company's confidence in the future of India and its digital economy.

+"Today, I am excited to announce Google for India digitization fund.
+Through this effort, we will invest Rs 75,000 crore or USD 10 billion in India for the next 5-7 years," Pichai said.
+Investments will focus on four key areas of India's digitization, he said.

 - READ MORE ON: